-- 1. Each school year, a teacher may be granted long-term leave without pay for up to one school year provided that a satisfactory replacement is available. - 2.
+- 1. Each school year, normally prior to June 1, a teacher may be granted long-term leave without pay for up to one school year provided that a satisfactory replacement is available. - 2.
 The leave will normally begin and end with natural breaks in the school year.